How to craft effective marketing strategies that attract your ideal customers and encourage them to do business with you

-That affirmative answer was probably the reason this business owner was turning to me for help with his company.
+That affirmative answer was probably why this business owner turned to me for help with his company.

 Many businesses are only marginally profitable because they fail to get clarity on who their ideal customers are.

-We launch new products, go into new markets, open new divisions using the shotgun approach.
+We launch new products, enter new markets, and open new divisions using the shotgun approach.
 We’re going to fire a bunch of ideas into the marketplace and hope we hit a bullseye.
 We hope we’ll get some great customers knocking our door down to pay us good money for what we’re offering.

 How do we come up with a plan that’s really effective?
-How do we come up with strategies that are going to entice our perfect customer to reach out to us?
+How do we develop strategies that will entice our perfect customer to reach out to us?